 5. Sony HTX8500 Soundbar

-Unlike other affordable Soundbars, Sony HT-X8500 offers Dolby Atmos support that enriches the audio output while maintaining clarity.
-However, despite dual subwoofers included in the bar, you won’t be experiencing rumble in the low bass with the music of heavy bass.
+Unlike other affordable soundbars, Sony HT-X8500 offers Dolby Atmos support that enriches the audio output while maintaining clarity.
+However, despite dual subwoofers included in the bar, we didn’t experience serious rumble in the low bass with heavy bass music.